 Mt.
-Airy is served by two Septa Regional Rail lines: the Chestnut Hill East line stops at the Mount Airy, Sedgwick, Stenton and Washington Lane stations in East Mt.
-Airy; the Chestnut Hill West line stops at Allen Lane, Carpenter, Upsal and Tulpehocken stations in West Mt.
+Airy is served by two SEPTA Regional Rail lines.
+The Chestnut Hill East Line stops at the Mount Airy, Sedgwick, Stenton and Washington Lane stations in East Mt.
 Airy.
-Bus routes H, XH and 23 also serve the area.
-The primary driving routes are I-76 or Kelly Drive to Lincoln Drive.
-Metered street parking is available, and there is a free municipal lot on the 7100 block of Germantown Avenue.
+The Chestnut Hill West line stops at Allen Lane, Carpenter, Upsal and Tulpehocken stations in West Mt.
+Airy.

 For many folks, Mt.
 Airy inspires thoughts of Wissahickon Creek and its surrounding parkland.

 More than 57 miles of trails wind through the 1,600-acre park, where hikers, cyclists, horseback riders and runners pound it out on various terrains suited to their skill level — Valley Green and Forbidden Drive are particular favorites.
 For anglers, the creek is a peaceful place to sink lines, and rock climbers take on the challenge of Livezey Rock.

 The National Audubon Society designated Wissahickon Creek as an Important Birding Area, and birders flock to Carpenter’s Woods.